ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_navigator_plugin.md

 }
 ```

 The recovery counter and start time are both important feedback terms for a client to understand the state of the current task (e.g. if its failing, having problems, or taking exceptionally long).
-The setting of the goal on the blackboard is taken by the `ComputePathToPose` BT Action node to plan a new route to the goal (and then who’s path is communicated to the `FollowPath` BT node via the blackboard ID previously set).
+The setting of the goal on the blackboard is taken by the `ComputePathToPose` BT Action node to plan a new route to the goal (and then who's path is communicated to the `FollowPath` BT node via the blackboard ID previously set).

 The final function implemented is `onLoop`, which is simplified below for tutorial purposes.
 While anything can be done in this method, which is called as the BT is looping through the tree, it is common to use this as an opportunity to populate any necessary feedback about the state of the navigation request, robot, or metadata that a client might be interested in.